Inedo/upack/README.md

     upack install «package» [«version»] --source=«source» --target=«target» [--user=«authentication»] [--comment=«comment»] [--overwrite] [--prerelease] [--userregistry] [--unregistered] [--cache]

  - **`package`** - Package name and group, such as group/name.
  - `version` - Package version.
+Supports wildcards (*).
 If not specified, the latest version is retrieved.
  - `source` - URL of a upack API endpoint.
 If not specified, the `UPACK_FEED` environment variable is used.
  - `target` - Directory where the contents of the package will be extracted.
  - `user` - Credentials to use for servers that require authentication.
 This can be either `«username»:«password»` or `api:«api-key»`.
 If not specified, the `UPACK_USER` environment variable is used.